Governor Ralph Northam met the delegation of 16 Israeli companies in his office

 In the past six months, Israeli defense companies have significantly expanded and invested throughout Virginia including Elbit Systems $350m acquisition of a Roanoke company and Israel Aerospace Industry (IAI) moved its North America HQ to Herndon, which Governor Northam announced when he visited IAI in Israel in November.

-Thanks to our partners: Virginia Economic Development Partnership; Virginia Tourism Corporation; Hampton Roads Economic Development Alliance; the Commonwealth Center of Innovation for Autonomous Systems; Fairfax County; the cities of Norfolk &Virginia Beach and the Israeli Embassy.
+Thanks to our partners: Virginia Economic Development Partnership; Virginia Tourism Corporation; Hampton Roads Economic Development Alliance; the Commonwealth Center of Innovation for Autonomous Systems; Fairfax County Economic Development Authority; the cities of Norfolk &Virginia Beach and the Israeli Embassy.
 And above all thanks to Kaitlyn, Kat, Tom and Daniel who tirelessly and professionally arrange 200 meetings between Virginia and Israeli concerns that have already begun to birth businesses.

 Our Sponsors were and remain: Williams Mullen Law firm and Scott Insurance